| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 For the subset of participants in both the external and internal studies for which we want to balance the covariate distributions (e.g., external control and internal control participants if constructing a hybrid control arm), we define a study-inclusion propensity score for each participant as

-where denotes a vector of baseline covariates for the
+where denotes a vector of baseline covariates for the th

-denotes the indicator that the participant is
+participant and denotes the indicator that the participant is

-enrolled in the internal trial (
+enrolled in the internal trial ( if internal,

 if external).
-The estimated propensity score
+The estimated propensity score is obtained

 using logistic regression.